Blog

 • Available household resources

-In reality, assistance programs do not:
+Emergency programs do not:

-• Repair heat exchangers
+• Repair failed heat exchangers

-• Replace failed circulator pumps
+• Replace circulator pumps

 • Diagnose electrical faults

-• Correct combustion or venting issues
+• Correct combustion problems

-• Verify thermostat settings and power
+• Verify thermostat settings

 • Check breakers and emergency switches

-Step 2: Protect the Building
+Step 2: Protect the Building From Freeze Damage

-• Open cabinet doors near plumbing
+• Open cabinets near plumbing lines

 • Maintain airflow to vulnerable areas